DamianChodorek/renshi-redux/README.md

 - Store emits new state.
 - Controllers/presenters receive new state and perform further logic, for example update view by calls to plugin.

+Note that Renshi doesn't have [redux middleware mechanism](https://redux.js.org/advanced/middleware).
+Controllers are kind of middleware but not really.
+I consider adding middleware in the future releases.

 #### The code

 Android components extend Renshi base classes so you can add plugins to them.
 I recommend to share one store in one context, so for example fragments should use theirs Activity store.
 Currently Renshi supports base classes for: Activity, Fragment, DialogFragment.